“I can’t see the Wastelands,” Chantal whispered.

 Aligh nodded and handed the papers over to Lanre.
 “Take those to Judge Marx, Lanre.
 Ask him to review them and prepare a hearing.
 Then, see a vacant set of rooms is prepared for Chantal.”

-“Of course,” the prince answered.
+“Of course,” the prince said.
 “I’ll see you at dinner.”

 “Didn’t you have a matter of some urgency to discuss?”
 Maya asked as Lanre turned to leave.

-“It can wait,” he answered with a mischievous grin and hurried out the door.
+“It can wait,” he answered with a mischievous grin.
+She answered with an amused smirk before he hurried out the door.

 “That boy has more mood swings than ten pregnant women,” Aligh said shaking his head before returning his attention to Chantal.
 “Has your Yekaran companion been settled?” he asked.